BenderScript/mopa/README.md

 ```
 kubectl apply -f install/kubernetes/helm/istio/templates/crds.yaml
 ```

 Finally, I faced a couple of [bugs](https://github.com/istio/istio/issues/9459) that were handled very graciously by the Istio folks.

-Therefore I thought it was would be nice for me to give back to the community by writing this small walkthough.
+Therefore I thought it would be nice to give back to the community by writing this small guide.

+## Target Audience

+This guide is a summary and adaption of many other existing pages.
+It is for people that want to experiment and get their feet wet with MOPAs but not necessarily push code back to Istio.

+Furthermore this guide was tested on Minikube running on MacOS with VirtualBox installed.

 ## Background